Christopher L. Heffner, PsyD, PhD

 Author, Researcher, Speaker, Media Psychologist, and Tech Enthusiast

-I’m a clinical professor, media psychologist, and academic leader with a passion for making psychology practical, engaging, and accessible.
-I am a Professor in the APA-accredited PsyD Program at Antioch University Seattle and I direct the Positive Psychology and Technology Lab (PsyTech), where we explore how innovation and media can support mental health and well-being.
+I’m a clinical professor, media psychologist, and academic leader focused on the future of mental health in a media-driven world.
+I serve as a Professor in the APA-accredited Clinical Psychology PsyD Program at Antioch University Seattle and direct the Positive Psychology and Technology Lab (+PsyTechLab), where we examine how innovation, media, and technology can be used thoughtfully to support mental health, resilience, and human well-being.

-I’m also the Founder and President of AllPsych.com, a long-standing psychology resource with tens of thousands of monthly page views.
+I am also the Founder and President of AllPsych.com, a long-standing psychology education platform serving more than 50,000 monthly readers.

 My Books